Polymer/old-docs-site/resources/faq.md

 Bootstrap and Topcoat are awesome CSS/UI libraries.
 Our goals for {{site.project_title}} are different.
 While we have our own set of shiny UI components, the meat of {{site.project_title}} is geared towards developers interested in building web applications on top of Web Component technologies. {{site.project_title}} also provides additional sugaring APIs to meet the demands of today's web applications.

-### How is this related to Google? {#google}

-Polymer, currently in developer preview, is Google's recommended solution for next-generation web application development.

 ### Is this project related to {Angular JS | Closure | Google Web Toolkit}? {#frameworks}

 Nope.